oschrenk/notes/bash.md

 	~/.bash_login   (if .bash_profile does not exist)
 	~/.profile      (if .bash_login does not exist)

-When you start a new shell by typing bash on the command line, it reads `.bashrc`
+When you start a new shell by typing bash on the command line, it reads `.bashrc`.

 Finally, OS X also uses `~/.MacOSX/environment.plist` to set more environment variables, including paths if necessary.